SwipedOn Visitor Management Sytem

 3. Make Your Reception Area an Oasis of Calm

 Take as much pride in your reception as you do your own appearance.
 If your business has any awards, display them on the wall or in a polished, dust-free cabinet.
 Make sure walls are painted and stain-free and seating is comfortable and not worn out.
-Other ideas to create a welcoming atmosphere include books and new magazines on a coffee table/shelf, visible wifi details, a television if guests may have long waits, self-serve beverages and snacks, art and pictures on the walls, natural lighting, and large plants.
+Other ideas to create a welcoming atmosphere include books and new magazines on a coffee table or shelf, visible wifi details, self-serve beverages and snacks, art and pictures on the walls, natural lighting, and large plants.

-Good lighting and plenty of plants are scientifically proven to improve mood, so this is a good place to start.
+Good lighting and plenty of plants are scientifically proven to improve mood, so this is a good place to start as an ideal way of greeting a visitor in your office.
 In studying the effects of workplace decor on wellbeing, psychologist Dr. Craig Knight discovered offices devoid of plants, pictures, and souvenirs have a negative psychological effect on people.

 "If you put an ant into a 'lean' jam jar, or a gorilla in a zoo into a 'lean' cage – they're miserable beasties.
 People in 'lean' offices are no different,” he says.